1 Hour of Physical Activity

 Resources to be Healthy Together

-1 hour of moderate physical activity each day - such as walking, dancing or hiking - or 20 minutes of vigorous activity at least 3 times per week.
+Aim for everyone in the family to get one hour of moderate physical activity each day - such as walking, dancing or hiking.
 Our bodies are made for motion, and we're at the top of our game when we get in gear!

 Did You Know?

-- If you are sedentary, you're setting yourself up for trouble - high blood pressure, poor circulation, digestive issues, stress, and the blues, not to mention a myriad of illnesses that can shorten your lifespan.
+- If you are sedentary, you're setting yourself up for trouble - high blood pressure, poor circulation, digestive issues, stress, and the blues, not to mention many other illnesses that can shorten your lifespan.